Blog » Virtual Scavenger Hunt Ideas

 To help you better plan your hunt, we’ve compiled some of the most popular ideas and virtual scavenger hunt lists to help you get started.

-Sample Virtual Scavenger Hunt List: Ideas and Examples
+Bonus: 57 (More) Virtual Scavenger Hunt List Ideas and Examples

 You can pick and choose how difficult your hunt is based on the clues that you select.
 You can use any of the ideas here as they are, or simply use them as inspiration to create your own ideas.